frankiscuwu/cs506-final-project/midterm/README.md

 }
 ```

-We then iterated through the dataset and tagged each image with the appropriate integer label.
+We then iterated through the dataset and tagged each image with the appropriate integer label, while resizing the images to 128 x 128 pixels.

 With every image labelled, we then randomly shuffled the images into different subsets following our proposal: